jdittrich/userNeedResearchBook/text/03_dataGathering.md

 Remember, you want to find out what your participant is doing and why.
 Correcting the participant immediately rarely leads to new insights.
 Instead, you can simply ask “what do you do then?”, or, if talking about the function itself is important to you, you can ask “What is an example for a website that does it better?”

-That being said, if you can clearly help the participant with a simple bit of information, explore the topic and share your knowledge immediately afterwards —while not “correcting” the participant: “That was very helpful for me to learn!
+That being said, if you can clearly help the participant with a simple bit of information, explore the topic and share your knowledge immediately afterward —while not “correcting” the participant: “That was very helpful for me to learn!
 The team building the website will appreciate learning about such problems.
 What they assumed is that people trigger mobile view by…”

 You may also be surprised or even annoyed by steps or actions in a workflow of the user that seem outright superfluous.\
  _Participant_: “When I want to share a recipe, I take a photo of the screen like this… and then I can forward the image in a chat” \